-New practical approach to assessing and reporting of Intellectual Capital Structure
+“K.Chart” is new practical approach to reporting of Intellectual Capital Structure

 My Name is Kirill Kretov and I am working on my Doctoral Research – “Evaluation and Reporting of Intangible Assets (Intellectual Property)”.
 I have identified various theories and methods on the evaluation of Intangible Assets, origin of goodwill, and measurement of Intellectual Capital and potential.
 As far as I can judge, all of these theories, concepts and models are more theoretical than practical.